Axis Capital (AXS)

 nullAI Analysis | Feedback

 Conrad D. Brooks is the Chief Administrative and Legal Officer of AXIS Capital, a role he assumed in January 2024.
 Before this appointment, he served as AXIS's General Counsel since January 2017 and as the company's Corporate Counsel for nearly a decade prior.
-Mr. Brooks joined AXIS from McKenna Long & Aldridge LLP (now Dentons), where he was a partner and led the firm's corporate and securities practice.
+Mr. Brooks joined AXIS in 2007.
+Earlier in his career, he was a partner and practice team leader in the corporate and securities practice at McKenna Long & Aldridge LLP (now Dentons).
 He is also a former officer in the United States Navy.
+Mr. Brooks holds a BS from the University of Illinois, an MBA (Finance) from Old Dominion University, and a JD from Georgia State University College of Law.

 AI Analysis | Feedback